aaronengels/DattoRMM/README.md

 - Added New-DrmmAccountVariables (by Rob Gilbreath)
 - Added Remove-DrmmSiteVariables (by Rob Gilbreath)
 - Added Remove-DrmmAccountVariables (by Rob Gilbreath)
-- Added Set-DrmmDeviceWarranty (by Kevin Tegelaar)
+- Added Set-DrmmDeviceWarranty (by Kelvin Tegelaar)
-- Performance improvements, code cleanup, added features for v9.2  (by Kevin Tegelaar)
+- Performance improvements, code cleanup, added features for v9.2  (by Kelvin Tegelaar)

 ## Version 1.0.0.21
 - Added Set-DrmmApiParameters - You can now import the module first and add API parameters later.